Union Episcopal Church (Claremont, New Hampshire)

 Union Episcopal Church, also known as the English Church, is a historic church located on Old Church Road in Claremont, New Hampshire, in the United States.
 Built in 1773, it is the oldest surviving Episcopal church building in New Hampshire and is also the state's oldest surviving building built exclusively for religious purposes.
-It is still an active parish in the Episcopal Diocese of New Hampshire.
+It is an active parish in the Episcopal Diocese of New Hampshire.
 On February 1, 1980, it was added to the National Register of Historic Places.

+The church reported 32 members in 2019 and 59 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $3,343 with average Sunday attendance (ASA) of nine persons.